-We are a BYOD (Bring Your Own Device) school, and this means students are able to bring personally owned devices (usually a laptop) to school for the purpose of learning.
+We are a BYOD (Bring Your Own Device) school, and this means students are able to bring personally owned devices (a laptop) to school for the purpose of learning.
 This allows students to access the internet and the school servers so that teachers and students can share learning resources and assessment.
-IT devices are a powerful means of personalising a student's education, and student-owned devices allows student choice regarding which applications best suits their learning and communication style.
-We are giving families control over the choice of IT device students use at school (within specifications).
+IT devices are a powerful means of personalising a student's education, and student-owned devices allow student choice regarding which applications best suits their learning and communication style.
+Families have control over the choice of IT device their student uses at school.
+See the BYOD Handbook for acceptable laptops.